-You have to ask (petition) the court if you want to be declared bankrupt.
-They will decide whether or not to allow it.
-If they do, they’ll issue a bankruptcy order against you.
-You’ll be officially bankrupt.
+You have to ask (‘petition’) the court if you want to be declared bankrupt.

 Check whether there are any other ways to deal with your debts before you decide to declare bankruptcy.

-The court usually needs 2 copies of each completed form.
+The court will usually need 3 copies of each completed form.